Trsnaqe/gamemode-shell-extension/README.md

 - **Icon**: The icon indicates whether GameMode is currently active.
 - **Menu**: Click on the icon to open the menu, which displays the current status of GameMode, the number of active clients, and a list of these clients.
 - **Notifications**: Toggle notifications for when GameMode is enabled or disabled via the settings menu.
+- **Do Not Disturb**: Enable automatic Do Not Disturb mode when GameMode is active to prevent notifications from interrupting gameplay.

 ## Configuration